apptainer/singularity-userdocs/cgroups.rst

 Limiting container resources with cgroups
 =========================================

-Starting in Singularity 3.0, users have the ability to limit container resources using cgroups.
+Starting in apptainer 3.0, users have the ability to limit container resources using cgroups.

 --------
 Overview
 --------

-Singularity cgroups support can be configured and utilized via a TOML file.
-An example file is typically installed at ``/usr/local/etc/singularity/cgroups/cgroups.toml`` (but may also be installed in other locations such as ``/etc/singularity/cgroups/cgroups.toml`` depending on your installation method).
+apptainer cgroups support can be configured and utilized via a TOML file.
+An example file is typically installed at ``/usr/local/etc/apptainer/cgroups/cgroups.toml`` (but may also be installed in other locations such as ``/etc/apptainer/cgroups/cgroups.toml`` depending on your installation method).
 You can copy and edit this file to suit your needs.
 Then when you need to limit your container resources, apply the settings in the TOML file by using the path as an argument to the ``--apply-cgroups``